 Fungi that reproduce infrequently, in low numbers and/or from a single or few sites are what we call uncommon or ‘lost fungi’ and, as such, they are at greater risk of extinction than those that are common.
 To help conserve ‘lost fungi’, we need to know more about them and to collect data nationally on where and when they are sighted.

-The search from more information about our lost fungi began as part of a project in Victoria in 2017.
-Fungimap is a national organisation and threats to fungi are without borders so we are now encouraging data from across Australia.
+(The search for more information about lost fungi began as part of a project in Victoria in 2017.)

 For these lost fungi, NOT seeing them in the field during surveys is equally important.
 Typical and traditional systems rarely record species that could be expected at a location but are absent at the time.
 We are addressing this gap by capturing absence data (also known as ‘zero data’ in a Biocollect project.
 We encourage the recording of site conditions and images to help inform conservation actions.

 For more information on how to share data please download identification booklets below and visit our project app:

 We are happy to help or receive sightings as chatty emails so contact us here.

 We are putting together as much information as we can about the different species and possible look-alikes.
 Lost fungi are not seen often, so browse these pages to get to know some of these fungi and increase your chances of recoginising them in the bush.

 - Lost Fungi – Corals, Tooth Fungi, Polypores, Crusts, Morels, Pins etc.